DavidMertz/RegEx_Puzzles/book.md

 The "end of transmission" character indicates the end of a message.

 An "obvious" pattern to describe a valid message apparently matches appropriately.
-Some example are shown below:
+Some examples are shown below:

 ```
 Regex: (^(([■▲○◉□]+) ?([▫□▪●▲]+) ?)+)!